 Maggi also claimed that organic foods are not more nutritious than conventional foods, a claim that has been proven wrong by several published studies.
 One of those studies published in the United Kingdom in 2015 found conclusive evidence that organic crops are up to 60 percent higher in a number of key antioxidants than conventionally-grown ones.

-Maggi then cited a study she heard about that claimed low-income mothers felt so much social pressure to buy organic food that they decided not to buy vegetables at all.
-She gave no source for this dubious study.
+She cited a study she heard about that claimed low-income mothers felt so much social pressure to buy organic food that they decided not to buy vegetables at all.
+Maggi gave no source for this dubious study.

 Maggi also repeated the Monsanto claim that the world will need to produce much more food to meet the needs of a global population by 2050.
 She said the key to producing more food is to increase crop yields and that biotechnology has been shown to produce higher yields.